ejaycoleman/monitoring/README.md

 /index.js - Initialises connections (socket and https) with the backend

 ## Backend File Structure (/backend)
+The overall structure consists of the main server.js file, which initialises the backend to use prisma and also implements other functionality (such as cron jobs).
+The resolvers directory contains all the various resolvers for how data can be queried and mutated.

 /src/server.js - Initialises the backend, providing a prisma endpoint and configures the cronjobs (such as reading executions)
 /src/schema.graphql - The schema used by the backend (providing various queries, mutations and entities to be used at localhost:4000)
 /src/context.js - Used for authentication